 On Yelp, Paige continues: “If your business has a Yelp profile, verify all of the information there, too, including your business's address, phone number, email address, website and hours of operation.
 Incorrect contact information could hurt your local business.”

 These 10 techniques give you plenty of options for experimenting.
-We’re confident that you’ll find the right marketing mix to attract customers to buy your products.
+We’re confident that you’ll find the right marketing mix to attract customers to buy products from your micro business.

 Paul is a freelance writer, small business owner, and British expat exploring the U.S. When he’s not politely apologizing, he enjoys hats, hockey, Earl Grey Tea, mountains, and dogs.